uriahpissalidis/project2/README.md

 # project2

+Built with: Apollo client, React, GraphQL, JavaScript, HTML/CSS, MongoDB

 Adding functionalities <br>

 Future Features include: <br>
 1. Login Page <br>
-2. A page to view all of the available projects <br>
+2. A page to view all of the available projects for job seekers to apply to <br>
 3. Profiles for the job posters and job seekers <br>

 # Getting Started with Create React App